do-me/tauri-basemap/README.md

 - npm run tauri ios dev --host

 If you change any files, the app will automatically update within 1-2 seconds.
 The app remains installed after killing the server or detaching the phone.

+You can create a build resulting in an .ipa file with
+- npm run tauri ios build

+If an iPhone has dev mode activated you should be able to install it.
+Still, it's best if you build it yourself!

 ## To Do:
 - Build Windows & Android files